akkupy/Homelab/README.md

 ## Post OS Installation

-SSH into the pi using the raspberrypi.local hostname or the corresponding IP of pi given by the Router/DHCP server.
+SSH into the pi using the raspberrypi.local hostname or the corresponding ip address of pi given by the Router/DHCP server.

-Update and Upgrade the raspbery pi using the code below
+Update and Upgrade the raspberry pi using the code below

 ```
 sudo apt update && sudo apt upgrade -y